-Want the fastest Qualcomm processor to power your smartphone?
-The OnePlus 6T has you covered with a Snapdragon 845.
-It’s the same chip powering the Samsung Galaxy S9, Sony Xperia XZ3, and the Google Pixel 3 — phones that cost more than $700 a pop — and it even offers more RAM.
+The OnePlus 6T has Qualcomm’s 2018 flagship processor, the Snapdragon 845.
+It’s the same chip that powers the Samsung Galaxy S9, Sony Xperia XZ3, and the Google Pixel 3 — phones that cost more than $700 a pop — and it even offers more RAM.
 You get a choice of either 6GB of RAM and 128GB of internal storage, or 8GB of RAM and 128GB or 256GB of storage, though 8GB of RAM is rather excessive.
 It is, however, worth paying the extra for more internal memory, as the OnePlus 6T doesn’t have a MicroSD card slot.

 One of the biggest draws of the OnePlus 6T is its smooth and accessible user experience.
 The OxygenOS operating system sits atop Android 9 Pie, and the user interface doesn’t stray far from the stock Android experience on a Google Pixel phone.
 OnePlus adds in several handy features, including a reading mode, clever adaptive contrast for viewing the screen outdoors, a slide-in shortcut and information page called Shelf, and gestures such as a double tap to wake the screen.

 The OnePlus 6T is available at T-Mobile, so you can go into stores and check it out for yourself.
 This is the first time a OnePlus phone has been available on a U.S. carrier.
 It will also work on AT&T and Verizon if you buy through OnePlus’ website.
 Downsides include the phone’s lack of an IP rating for water resistance, the lack of support for wireless charging, and the camera isn’t the strongest.
 But for $550, you’re getting equal, if not better performance, than the Galaxy S9 — without the gimmicks.
 It’s an astonishingly good value, and a phone you won’t regret buying regardless of your budget.

 Our full OnePlus 6T review